Some sharp Hodge Laplacian and Steklov eigenvalue estimates for differential forms: Abstract

 \section{Abstract}

-We apply Reilly's formula and Hsiung-Minkowski formulas to obtain some geometric and analytic results.
-In the first part, we obtain some sharp integral inequalities on a convex hypersurface in space forms and show their rigidities.
-In the second part, we give some sharp lower bounds of the first eigenvalue for the Hodge Laplacian acting on differential forms on a hypersurface in a Riemannian manifold.
+We give some sharp lower bounds of the first eigenvalue for the Hodge Laplacian acting on differential forms on the boundary of a Riemannian manifold.
 We also give some sharp estimates for the first nonzero Steklov eigenvalue for differential forms.